 Let your moderation be known unto all men.
 The Lord [is] at hand.
 Philippians 4:5 KJV

 Yes, it is!
 But first, God wants to change your perspective; you have to untangle our identity from what you do, your job, how well you perform, or any of the other worldly standards of human identity and value.
 And you need to re-establish your identity in God; in who He is in you and in who you are in Him – that is where you will discover who He created you to be.

 Do you have a desire to grow up in this?

 If you do, take heart, and don’t let yourself be discouraged.
 Start with asking God to help you develop patient endurance in your heart through your journey as He begins to help you to grow up into His image and His character.
 Be willing to seek Him daily – seek His heart, His will, and His ways.
 And maintain a heart of meekness that is open and willing to receive His guidance, direction, and correction.

 We’re here to help!

 Making the choice that you want to pursue God’s best for you is a big leap, and we at Be in Health® want to come alongside you and encourage you on your journey.

-That’s why Pastor Scott Harper is teaching a complete one-day conference on this topic entitled, God’s Character and Where We Are in It.
+That’s why Pastor Scott Harper is teaching a complete one-day conference on this topic entitled, God’s Character and Who Am I In It.
 He dives into what God’s character is according to Galatians 5 and how we can be formed into it ourselves.